College:College of Sciences

 Research Focus:Cross-cultural differences (global selection, international use of emerging technology in the workplace) and Emerging technology use (synchronous and asynchronous video interviewing, virtual reality, big data, ethics).

 As Krystyn Ramdial states, “very few people can make research methods fun to learn.”
-Ramdial, a graduate student pursuing her PhD in industrial/organizations psychology, says she feels lucky to have professors at UCF who have been able to do just that.
+Ramdial, a graduate of the PhD program in industrial/organizations psychology, says she feels lucky to have professors at UCF who were been able to do just that.
 For example, Dr. Florian Jentsch once taught students how to calculate degrees of freedom by drawing a leprechaun with a pot of gold – a leprechaun, Ramdial says, she will never forget.

 This supportive attitude from faculty is the reason Ramdial chose to pursue her degree at UCF.
-Previously, Ramdial earned bachelor’s degrees in psychology and business management from the University of South Florida, and a master’s degree in industrial/organizations psychology from UCF.
-Ramdial’s application experience was a positive one in part to the large amount of support she received from her first faculty advisor, Dr. Kimbery Smith-Jentsch.
-Ramdial also has praises for Dr. Dana Joseph and her effective ways of sharing her knowledge with students.
+Previously, Ramdial earned bachelor’s degrees in psychology and business management from the University of South Florida, and a master’s degree in industrial/organizational psychology from UCF.
+Ramdial’s application experience was a positive one in part to a large amount of support she received from her first faculty advisor, Dr. Kimbery Smith-Jentsch.
+Ramdial also has praise for Dr. Dana Joseph and her effective ways of sharing her knowledge with students.

-Her professors aren’t the only people who have made Ramdial’s experience a positive one.
-She also enjoys the collaborative environment in her program, which encourages students to work with and learn from each other.
+Her professors weren’t the only people who made Ramdial’s experience a positive one.
+She also enjoyed the collaborative environment in her program, which encouraged students to work with and learn from each other.
 Ramdial’s collaboration with two of her colleagues led to them winning the 2016 CIOP Consulting Challenge in Chicago, which required them to develop a solution to an organizational challenge provided by United Airlines.
-She has also worked with her fellow students in other roles – Ramdial has been involved with the Graduate Student Association.
+She also worked with her fellow students in other roles – Ramdial was involved with the Graduate Student Association.
 Since 2015, she has served as the Graduate Involvement Coordinator, the Executive Director, and the Vice President.

-Ramdial is currently working on her dissertation and is planning to graduate this summer or fall.
-Her dissertation will investigate potential cross-cultural differences in how job applicants react to one-way video interviewing, and how those reactions influence how the applicants perceive the hiring organization.
-Currently, she is a talent management intern with ServiceMaster and has recently accepted an industrial/organizations psychology internship with Proctor and Gamble.
+Ramdial's dissertation investigated potential cross-cultural differences in how job applicants react to one-way video interviewing, and how those reactions influence how the applicants perceive the hiring organization.
 After graduation, Ramdial plans to become either an internal or external consultant, working in the area of international selection or travel.

 After receiving her undergraduate degree in Massachusetts, Anicia Arredondo was looking for a drastic change of scenery.
 Impressed by the department and warm weather, she chose to pursue her Physics...